yufeiwang63/ArticuBot/readme.md

 bash scripts/low-level/train_unet_diffusion_low_level.sh
 ```
 Change `num_train_objects` in the script for training with different number of training objects.
+The training logs for the high-level policy will be at `weighted_displacement_model/exps/`

 ## Evaluate trained policies